eaglerock1337/aoc2019/README.md

 # Advent of Code 2019

-My Personal Attempt at the Advent of Code 2019 challenge.
+My personal attempt at the Advent of Code 2019 challenge.

 www.adventofcode.com